The Poison Blowfish

 The Buddha didn’t say that life is suffering but there is a lot of suffering in life.
 Birth, aging, illness and death, being separated from those we love, having to stay with things we don’t love, don’t like, not getting what we want: There’s a lot of pain in life.
 This is why the Buddha’s teaching is such a gift.
 He spent 45 years telling people how they could learn not to suffer in spite of all the pains and difficulties and separations in life.

 So it’s appropriate that we receive his teachings with gratitude.
-As he points out, when we’re suffering we’re, one, bewildered and, two, we’re looking for someone to show us a way out.
+As he points out, when we’re suffering, one, we’re bewildered and, two, we’re looking for someone to show us a way out.
 That’s one of our first questions: Is there someone who knows a way out of this suffering?
 It’s the most primal question in the mind.
 Even before we know words, that’s a question that gets formed when we suffer as children: Can somebody help?

-And so the Buddha, after all those many lifetimes of trying to find awakening, saw that this was the best use of his time: to show people how they’re causing themselves to suffer and what they can do to change that so they don’t have to suffer, even though there is birth, aging, illness, death, and separation—all the things we don’t like about life.
+The Buddha, after all those many lifetimes of trying to find awakening, saw that this was the best use of his time: to show people how they’re causing themselves to suffer and what they can do to change that so they don’t have to suffer, even though there is birth, aging, illness, death, and separation—all the things we don’t like about life.
 It is possible to experience these things and not suffer.

 That’s the essence of the skill that he taught.
 And it is important to see it as a skill.
 He said that he taught two categorical teachings, two teachings that were true across the board.
 One was that unskillful behavior should be abandoned, and skillful behavior should be developed.
 That’s an activity.
 He didn’t just say, “This is skillful; this is unskillful.”
 He went on to say that this is what you should do: If you want to put an end to suffering, you should learn how to see where you’re doing things that are unskillful, saying things that are unskillful, thinking things that are unskillful.
 Learn how to give those unskillful ways up.
 Replace them with more skillful behavior.